-As a result of campaigning by Carers Trust, The Children’s Society and other charities, in January 2023 young carers were added to the Spring school census for schools in England for the first time.
+As a result of campaigning by Carers Trust, The Children’s Society and other charities, young carers were added to the Spring school census for state schools in England from January 2023.

-Schools were asked to record if a pupil was a young carer, and if so, who they were identified by (school or parent).
-This applied to primary and secondary schools, special schools, and alternative provision providers.
+Schools are asked to record if a pupil is a young carer, and if so, who they were identified by (school or parent).
+This applies to primary and secondary schools, special schools, and alternative provision providers.

-The first year of school census data relating to young carers was released in June 2023 on the Department for Education website.
+The latest school census data relating to young carers was released in June 2024 on the Department for Education website.

 Carers Trust briefing on the school census and young carers